scylladb/scylla-cloud-getting-started/docs/nodejs.md

 })
 ```

-> If the connection got refused, check if you IP Address is added into allowed ips.
+> If the connection gets refused, check if your IP Address is added to the list of allowed IP addresses.

 ## 3. Handling Queries

-At NodeJS driver you can use the function inside your cluster connection called `execute(query)` and build the query you want to execute inside your database/keyspace.
+With the NodeJS driver, you can use the function inside your cluster connection called `execute(query)` and build the query you want to execute inside your database/keyspace.

 ```js
 const cluster = new cassandra.Client({